 What happens after visa approval

-Passport, Visa, and Sealed Immigrant Packet – We will place your immigrant visa on a page in your passport.
+Passport, Visa, and Sealed Immigrant Packet – We will place your immigrant visa on a blank visa page in your passport.
 Please review your passport before your interview to ensure that you have sufficient pages for a visa.
-When you receive your visa, check to make sure there are no errors in your name, gender, marital status, or date of birth.
+When you receive your visa, check to make sure that there are no errors in your name, gender, marital status, or date of birth.
 We may also give you a sealed envelope containing documents that you must give to U.S. immigration authorities when you arrive in the United States for the first time.
 Do not open this envelope.
 You must carry it with you; do not put it in your checked luggage.
-If you receive X-rays during your medical examination, carry this on you.
+If you receive a CD containing X-rays after your medical examination, carry this on you.

 USCIS Immigrant Fee – All individuals who are issued immigrant visas overseas must pay an Immigrant Fee to U.S. Citizenship and Immigration Services (USCIS) prior to traveling to the United States.
 This fee is for processing your residency status and printing your Permanent Resident Card, which you will need to evidence to a potential employer of your right to work.
-The only immigrant visa holders exempt from paying this fee are: children entering the United States under the Hague Process, biological children of U.S. citizens entering the United States before the age of 18, returning residents, and people traveling on a fiancé(e) (K) visa or follow-to-join Asylee/Refugee boarding foil.
+The only immigrant visa holders exempt from paying this fee are: children entering the United States under the Hague Process, biological children of U.S. citizens entering the United States before the age of 18, returning residents, and those traveling on a fiancé(e) (K) visa or follow-to-join Asylee/Refugee boarding foil.

-Children’s Issues – Children are required to have certain vaccinations before they can enroll in school.
-We recommend that you bring your child’s complete vaccination records with you to the United States.
-Additionally, if your child is adopted, you have full custody as a result of a divorce, or you share custody with the child’s other parent, we recommend that you bring a copy of all applicable adoption or custodial papers from the authoritative court in your home country.
-You will likely need these papers (translated into English) in the United States for issues such as school enrollment, medical care, and eventual citizenship.
+Children’s Issues – In the United States, children are required to have certain vaccinations before they can enroll in school.
+We recommend that you bring a copy of your child’s complete vaccination records with you to the United States.
+If your child is adopted, or you have full custody as a result of a divorce, or you share custody with another parent, you should bring a copy of all applicable adoption or custodial papers from the authoritative court in your home country.
+You will need these papers (translated into English) for issues such as school enrollment, medical care, and eventual citizenship.